|Coordinates:||43.1799 N 123.8019 W|

 |Species:||coast Douglas fir (Pseudotsuga menziesii var. menziesii (Mirb.)
 Franco)|

-It is possible that the tallest tree of the world up to the end of 19th century was coast Douglas fir - in 1897 there was cut reportedly 142 m tall fir in Loup's Ranch, Washington state.
-Nowadays the tallest known coast Douglas fir is Doerner Fir in Oregon, 99.4 m tall.
+It is possible that the tallest tree of the world up to the end of 19th century was coast Douglas fir - in 1897 there was cut reportedly 142 m tall fir in Loup's Ranch, Washington state (4).
+Nowadays the tallest known coast Douglas fir is Doerner Fir in Oregon, 99.8 m tall.
 The age of this tree is approximately 450 - 500 years.

-This giant tree was discovered in 1989 and first measured two years later.
+This giant tree was discovered in 1989 by Hank Wiliams and first measured two years later.
 It has been measured several times with slightly different results from 99.4 to 100.3 m.

 One of recent measurements was done in 2008 by three climbers (Brian French, Will Koomjian, Sean O'Connor) from Ascending the Giants of Portland - they climbed the tree up to the top and measured it with tape - it was 99.7 m tall.
-Lately though it has been reported to be 99.4 m tall - the top is dry and gets shorter.
+In 2011 there was made one more measurement - result was 99.8 m (3).
 The tree stands on a slope and there has been calculated the average level at its base.

 The upper 15 m of this giant tree are almost dead.
 Due to this Doerner Fir step by step is becoming lower, but it is expected that the circumference and volume of timber will gradually increase.